 3. Content Distribution

 A stellar content strategy plan encompasses more than just the content itself.
 You could have the most impeccably crafted, relevant content on the entire internet, and it still won’t succeed without a practical approach to content distribution.

 That said, your content strategy needs to be complemented by a solid plan that outlines where and when you’ll publish it.
 Choose channels, timings, and posting scenarios that are most likely to positively impact your audience’s engagement with your brand.

 What Are the 5 Steps to Developing a Content Strategy?

 No two brands or companies are exactly alike, so it only stands to reason that no two content strategies will be, either.

-But there are certain key steps every digital marketer needs to take in order to ensure all their bases are covered.
+However, there are certain key steps every digital marketer needs to take to ensure that all bases are covered.

-The following are known as the 5 steps to content strategy development.
-Carefully consider how they apply to your brand and should be implemented for you to reach your unique goals.
+The following are known as the 5 steps to developing a content strategy.
+Carefully consider how they apply to your brand and how to implement them to reach your unique goals.